puthli/meet-de-klas/micropython/readme.md

 Update the LoPy firmware before you start (consult pycom.io for the latest updater program)

 The hardware setup to connect the CO2 sensor is in ../hardware

+Code to use an alternative, cheaper DHT11 sensor is in the instruction folder.